kmishra9/PL2-AWS-Setup/workspaces/README.md

 - Restart your Terminal when complete (you can do so by exiting and opening a new one) and try initializing an ssh tunnel (command: `ssh [name]`, substituting `[name]` for the actual name you chose).
 - To SSH normally, try typing `ssh [username]@[ip-address]` replacing with the actual values.
 You should have a successful SSH connection
   -  **Note**: You can't have an SSH tunnel to and a regular ssh connection to Ubuntu going at the same time.

+## Using Your SSH Tunnel to connect to RStudio Server
+Once you've gone through the set of steps above and initialized an SSH tunnel, using the tunnel is simple.
+By default, the tunnel you've set up is connected to RStudio Server (if you've followed the example, changing only the `Hostname` and `User`, according to the setup and your Linux username).
+Simply open your Chrome browser and type `localhost` to start using RStudio Server, which is running on the analysis instance.